‘A GOAL WITHOUT A PLAN IS JUST A WISH’ – Antoine de Saint-Exupery

 3. Simplify your commitments

 Look closely at your commitments and how you spend your time to see if anything can be tweaked, combined or removed.
 To do this you could list your weekly and monthly tasks under two headings: passions and obligations.
 That way if something isn’t joyful or essential you could consider letting it go.
 Further reading: how to simplify your life.

 4. Set some boundaries

 Once you’ve simplified your schedule it’s good to protect your time.
 Without doing so you may find it gets taken up with something deemed more important.
 Never feel you must say yes to every invitation, offer or request.
-Feel confident in making bold choices about how you spend your time and set boundaries to protect it.
-That way you’ll have more time to focus on your goals.
+Feel confident in making bold choices about how you spend your time and set some boundaries to protect it.
+That way you’ll have more hour in the day to focus on your goals.

 5. Be mindful of distractions

 We all have things we can’t resist checking: news updates, email, social media etc. It’s prudent to establish your weaknesses so you can be mindful of when you’re being distracted.
 If you find it difficult to avoid procrastinating, there are many things you can try.
 These range from putting your phone on silent to turning off the wi-fi in your home (seriously, I’ve done this!).
 Your time is precious so don’t let the distractions win!
 Further reading: six ways to spend less time online.

 As you work towards your goals it’s important to celebrate the journey, pausing to enjoy how far you’ve come.
 Whether you’ve completed a task or reached an objective, stopping to reflect is a positive thing to do.
 Celebrating the wins creates a healthy cycle, helping us to recharge and motivating us to push forward.

 7. Find some cheerleaders